VeganPorkChop/Engineering3Q4Project/README.md

 ```
 # FINAL_VIDEO
 ![ezgif com-gif-maker](https://github.com/VeganPorkChop/Engineering3Q4Project/assets/91289762/ae9d6a03-25a1-4e1a-895a-247433709c73)

 # Wiring
 <img src="https://github.com/VeganPorkChop/Engineering3Q4Project/assets/91289762/23425344-9f4e-4db3-9d18-312931dc9fb8" alt="The Base" height="600">
+### * The wiring uses two servos a button and a switch, the other wires are for the camera cable, the [RaspeberryPi documentation](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) shows you how to do that
 # CAD
 ## Design
 Though there are many cool designs to control the balancing plate online, like